https://youtu.be/Dl881AX12co Posting a review soon......

 Just how time flies if you’re having so much fun; the 3 days and 3 nights was just not enough.
 But, it’s always best to leave some “foods”, something left undiscovered behind, so one will always have some reasons to go back.
 From Xiangshan Station (station that is accessible to the Elephant Mountain), I headed straight to the Taipei Main Station so I can change train and take the Taoyuan Airport MRT.

-Depending on your extra time before your flight, there are 2 options that you can take, which would also depend on your budget:
+Depending on your extra time before your flight, there are 2 options that you can take, which would also depend on your budget.

-- The Express Trains.
+The Commuter vs The Express Trains.